Skip to main content

 // Define your configuration schema

-const schema = new ConfigurationSchema();
+const schema = new Schema('object')

 const config = await new Configurator({schema}).configure({

-defaults: { [appName]: { verbose: true }}, // optional low priority source, but higher than field defaults
+defaults: { [appName]: { verbose: true }}, // optional low priority source

 overrides: { server: { protocol: 'https', port: 443 } } // optional high-priority override source